 Regina Airport Authority is undertaking a major airfield revitalization project.
-Construction set to commence in May of 2023 and run through to September of 2023.
+Construction commenced the first week of May and will run through to the third week of September of 2023.

 The project will involve the following work in the airfield:

 - Pavement rehabilitation on Runway 13/31 and Taxiway Kilo

 - Drainage improvements

 - Replacement of runway edge lighting and associated electrical infrastructure

 - Installation of a SALSAR approach lighting system for runway 31

 - Installation of Runway End Safety Areas (RESAs) on Runway 13 & 31 and Runway 08 & 26

 This project will result in impacts to airport operations that may affect some users.
 Operation of Runways 13/31 and 08/26 will be affected during construction: